gperdrizet/bartleby/README.md

 ## 1. Features

-- Easily accessible on Discord or Matrix - you can interact with bartleby via apps many people already use for communication and collaboration.
+- **Easily accessible** - Discord or Matrix - you can interact with bartleby via apps many people already use for communication and collaboration.
-- Configurable/tweak-able - bartleby exposes many system commands though agent-like functionality and a set of chat commands.
+- **Configurable/tweak-able** - bartleby exposes many system commands though agent-like functionality and a set of chat commands.
+For example you can set individual parameters in the underlying [transformers GenerationConfig class]([transformers GenerationConfiguration class](https://github.com/huggingface/transformers/blob/v4.39.1/src/transformers/generation/configuration_utils.py#L62)) via Discord slash commands or just tell bartleby in plain english what model you want to use.
-- Generates documents from chat and saves them to user specified shared Google Drive folder.
+- **Generates Google Docs** - from chat and saves them to user specified shared folder.
-- Uses models from HuggingFace.
-Bartleby is not beholden to closed source models and can take advantage of the many new models constantly being released by the open source community.
+- **Open source models** - bartleby is not beholden to closed source models and can take advantage of the many new models constantly being released by the open source community on HuggingFace.
-- Open source - bartleby is an open source project.
+- **Open source codebase** - bartleby is an open source project.
 Clone it, fork it, extend it, modify it, host it yourself and use it the way you want to use it.

 ## 2. Where to find bartleby

 Bartleby is most feature-complete and publicly available on Discord.
 If you are interested in trying it out, I recommend doing so there.
 You can add it to your server [here](https://discord.com/oauth2/authorize?client_id=1217547475615744015&permissions=0&scope=bot).

+There is also a Docker image available on [Docker Hub](https://hub.docker.com/repository/docker/gperdrizet/bartleby/general).

 Bartleby is also compatible with the Matrix protocol.
 If you would like to run it on Matrix, you will need to host the bot yourself and add it to a Matrix server which you have admin access to (see below).